 Salary Narrative: Include a brief description of the duties for each position, including if the position requires a person to be bilingual, and/or if the position is working in a specific geographic region/zip code(s).
 If a position regularly maintains a caseload of any kind, indicate what the full capacity of the caseload would typically be at any given time.

-As applicable, the following statements should be included in the narrative for each position:

--“Works partially from home” OR

--“Works completely from home”

 If a position is not 100% allocated to the program, provide the method of calculating the percentage allocated to the program in the narrative section by explaining the percentage of time spent on each direct activity.

-By exception, if the CBHC contract is less than $600,000, an Executive Director (ED) position may be allocated for direct services performed at a program percentage of between 5% and 50%.
+If the CBHC contract is less than $600,000, an Executive Director (ED) position may be allocated for direct services performed at a program percentage of between 5% and 50% across all agency contracts.
 A description of tasks performed by the ED that relate to direct service and the percent of time spent on each task must be included in the narrative.

 Exceptions may be made for an ED of newly funded programs and those with agency budgets under $300,000.

-An ED may not be allocated to the budget as a direct expense if there are already two levels of supervision/management included in the budget.
+Special note: An ED may not be allocated to the budget as a direct expense if there are already two levels of supervision/management included in the budget.

-Please note: CBHC may request a time study and/or ongoing documentation of time spent on direct service activities for those positions allocated to the program at less than 100%.

 Salary Detail:

-Enter the information requested in each column for each position.
-Take the time to review each column and verify that all of the information is correct based on the duties of the position for the agency and program and the amount of CBHC funding allocated for each position.

 Name and Position Title - The name of the individual occupying the position, if known, and the title of the position (should be consistent with the organizational chart and job description).

 Agency FTE - Please state whether the position is a full-time position (1.0 FTE) or part-time position with the agency.
 If part-time, indicate the percentage of full-time (e.g. .50 FTE).